Internationally Educated Applicant

 FEES ARE NON-REFUNDABLE

-Once the application is submitted, the Identification Document is mailed in and marked as RECEIVED, your North Carolina program is verified by your Program Director and Pearson VUE registration are complete then allow up to 10 business days to receive Authorization to Test (ATT) via e-mail.
+Once the application is submitted, your North Carolina program (NC Program Verified) is verified by your Program Director or your Out-of-State Program is verified via transcript and Pearson VUE registration are complete then allow up to 10 business days to receive Authorization to Test (ATT) via e-mail.

 The Authorization to Test (ATT) is valid for 180 days from the date of eligibility.
 If you miss your NCLEX appointment or the ATT expires, you are required to re-register and pay at Pearson Vue Testing Centers.